eezze/terraform-aws-codepipeline-ecs/README.md

 }
 ```

-In case other Github repositories need to be accessed from the Dockerfile, we can set the SSH key as a variable, run `setSshKeyToEnv.sh` to set the `SSH_PRIVATE_KEY` terraform variable via the environment variables.
+In case other Github repositories need to be accessed from the Dockerfile, we can set the SSH key as a variable, run `setSshKeyToEnv.sh` to set the `SSH_PRIVATE_KEY` terraform variable via the environment variable `TF_VAR_SSH_PRIVATE_KEY`.
 This requires an existing SSH key to be configured at `~/.ssh/github_rsa`.

 We definitely do not want to store SSH keys in the `tfvars` as plaintext, however this will store this key in the Terraform state file, ensure it's properly encrypted.